WIBU

 WIBU (1440 AM) was a radio station broadcasting a news/talk format.
-Licensed to Paris, Illinois, United States, the station served the Terre Haute, Indiana area.
-The station was owned by Midwest Communications, Inc. and featured programming from Fox News Radio, Compass Media Networks, Genesis Communications Network, Premiere Networks, and Westwood One.
+Licensed to Paris, Illinois, United States, the station served the Terre Haute metropolitan area.
+The station was owned by Midwest Communications and featured programming from Fox News Radio, Compass Media Networks, Genesis Communications Network, Premiere Networks, and Westwood One.

 The station broadcast local news during the morning, with some talk and local sports programming as well.